refractionPOINT/python-limacharlie/README.md

 man = limacharlie.Manager( OID, API_KEY )
 ```

+### Components
+#### Manager
+This is a the general component that provides access to the managing functions
+of the API like querying sensors online, creating and removing Outputs etc.

+#### Firehose
+The firehose is a simple object that listens on a port for LimaCharlie.io data.
+Under the hood it creates a Syslog Output on limacharlie.io pointing to itself
+and removes it on shutdown.
+Data from limacharlie.io is added to `firehose.queue`
+(a `gevent Queue`) as it is received.

+It is a basic building block of automation for limacharlie.io.

+#### Sensor
+This is the object returned by `manager.sensor( sensor_id )`.

+It supports a `task`, `tag`, `untag` and `getTags` functions.
+This
+is the main way to interact with a specific sensor.

 ### Command Line Usage
 #### Firehose
 `python -m limacharlie.Firehose c82e5c17-d519-4ef5-a4ac-caa4a95d31ca 1.2.3.4:9424 event -n firehose_test -t fh_test`